USM Placement Exams

 Scores will be re-interpreted to fit USM's Required Math Placement Policy, and an updated USM-Accuplacer Score Report will be given to you.
 You MUST have both an Arithmetic and Elementary Algebra score to be interpreted.
 If you do not have both scores, you must take the USM Math Placement Exam.

-Please be sure to have your ACCUPLACER Test Scores mailed to:
+Please be sure to have your ACCUPLACER Test Scores mailed or Fax to:

 USM Academic Assessment